S-ayanide/katacoda-scenarios/deploying-litmus2.0/step1.md

 <br>

----

-**NOTE**

-## You might need to wait for a few seconds to a minute for your dev environment to set up.
+> You might need to wait for a few seconds to a minute for your dev environment to set up.
 Typically it requires around 1 minute or less for Katacoda to set up the cloud environment.

 ### Install Litmus ChaosCenter in your cluster